HerHde/CAcert-Gen/README.md

 Hosted at https://chef.l-uni.co/technik/CAcert-Gen

 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

+I **did not** code anything that would infringe the integrity of your system, your account or anything else intentionally or knowingly yet.